What will you see and do in Jasper National Park? There are mountains, and marmots, and miles to hike… and not enough time to see it all!

 As for wildlife, watch for bighorn sheep on the facing mountain cliffs, marmots in the rocky areas towards the peak, and grouse in the lower woods.
 Remember, this is bear country.
 So, you should always be aware of your surroundings, make noise as you hike, and carry bear spray.

 I’ll be honest, this is a hard family hike.
-We recently did this hike with our 6 year old daughter.
+A few years ago we did this hike with our 6 year old daughter.
 My expectations were low; I didn’t think we’d actually summit the peak.
-The climb is steady without much pause and the last push the top is steep and a bit intimidating.
+The climb is steady without much pause and the last push at the top is steep and a bit intimidating as the trail crosses scree (loose gravel and rocks).
 Yet, there she was, her hair slapping her face in the wind, her face beaming as she looked back down, so very proud of herself.
 That smile made every step worth it.
 (Read more about the relationship between raising a confident child and physical challenges.)